MIAMS

 • Maintain Relationships: Effective communication during mediation helps preserve and repair broken relationships.

-• Tailor-Made Solutions: Mediators help create customized agreements that suit everyone’s needs, ensuring long-lasting resolutions.
+• Tailor-Made Solutions: Mediators help create customised agreements that suit everyone’s needs, ensuring long-lasting resolutions.

 How Does Legal Aid Mediation Work?